+Objective: That non-residential use: (a) is compatible with the mixed use characteristics of a village; and (b) does not cause unreasonable loss of amenity to adjacent sensitive uses.

+Acceptable Solutions Performance Criteria

+A1 P1

-Objective: Objective: That non-residential use: (a) is compatible with the mixed use characteristics of a village; and (b) does not cause unreasonable loss of amenity to adjacent sensitive uses.
-Acceptable S olutions Performance Criteria Hours of operation of a use, excluding Emergency Services, Natural and Cultural Values Management, Passive Recreation, Utilities or Visitor Accommodation, must be within the hours of: (a) 7.00am to 9.00pm Monday to Friday; (b) 8.00am to 6.00pm Saturday; and (c) 9.00am to 5.00pm Sunday and public holidays.
-P1 Hours of operation of a use, excluding Emergency Services, Natural and Cultural Values Management, Passive Recreation, Utilities or Visitor Accommodation, must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: (a) the timing, duration or extent of vehicle movements; and (b) noise, lighting or other emissions.
-A2 External lighting for a use, excluding Natural and Cultural Values Management, Passive Recreation, Utilities or Visitor Accommodation, must: P2 External lighting for a use, excluding Natural and Cultural Values Management, Passive Recreation, Utilities or Visitor Accommodation, used on the site (a) be baffled so that it does not cause emission of light onto adjoining residential properties; and (b) not include permanent fixed floodlighting if the site adjoins a General Residential Zone, Low must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: (a) the number of proposed light sources and their intensity; (b) the location of the proposed light sources; Density Zone.
-Residential Zone or Rural Living (c) the topography of the site; (d) the degree of screening between the light source and the sensitive use; and (e) existing light sources.
+A1 P1 Hours of operation of a use, excluding Emergency Services, Natural and Cultural Values Management, Passive Recreation, Utilities or Visitor Accommodation, must be within the hours of: (a) 7.00am to 9.00pm Monday to Friday; (b) 8.00am to 6.00pm Saturday; and (c) 9.00am to 5.00pm Sunday and public holidays.
+Hours of operation of a use, excluding Emergency Services, Natural and Cultural Values Management, Passive Recreation, Utilities or Visitor Accommodation, must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: (a) the timing, duration or extent of vehicle movements; and (b) noise, lighting or other emissions.
+A2 P2 External lighting for a use, excluding Natural and Cultural Values Management, Passive Recreation, Utilities or Visitor Accommodation, must: (a) be baffled so that it does not cause emission of light onto adjoining residential properties; and (b) not include permanent fixed floodlighting if the site adjoins a General Residential Zone, Low Density Residential Zone or Rural Living Zone.
+External lighting for a use, excluding Natural and Cultural Values Management, Passive Recreation, Utilities or Visitor Accommodation, used on the site must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: (a) the number of proposed light sources and their intensity; (b) the location of the proposed light sources; (c) the topography of the site; (d) the degree of screening between the light source and the sensitive use; and (e) existing light sources.